 We are living in “the age of the trainer – or, as so many more people on the planet call it, the sneaker.”
-This is what Luke Leitch wrote for the Economist’s 1843 magazine this month, and he is right.
+This is what Luke Leitch wrote recently for the Economist’s 1843 magazine, and he is right.
 The past several years, in particular, have seen fashion brands expending an increasing amount of attention and resources to building out the casual end of their footwear offerings, with a marked focus on sneakers.

 “High-end brands such as Kering’s Gucci, Prada, and Balenciaga are looking to sneakers for growth, putting them in direct competition with sportswear giants like Nike, Puma, and Adidas, and giving rise to ever-more striking and expensive designs,” Reuters reported this spring.

 And consumers are responding.
 In summarizing its top 2018 search results, fashion discovery platform Lyst found that sneakers are experiencing far greater demand than years prior.
 In particular, Balenciaga’s Triple S sneaker, Lyst’s most searched-for footwear design in 2018, drove thousands of searches every month, followed by Fila’s Disruptor sneaker, for which searches surged 105 percent year over year.
 Of the top 10 most searched-for shoes of 2018, Lyst found that 5 were sneakers.